pekrau/CouchDB2/README.md

 ### `server.get_membership()`

-Return data about the nodes that are part of the cluster.
+Returns data about the nodes that are part of the cluster.

 *CouchDB version >= 2.0*